Yevoli stuffs the stat sheet, Caridi matches career-high 11 saves in decisive road win

 Spallina marshaled the Seawolves to an 8-6 win over Towson in their first NCAA Tournament game, the school record 17th victory of the season.
-The squad broke numerous other single-season records during the winningest campaign in school history, including goals scored (298), points (412), draw controls (259) and consecutive wins (12).
-SBU led the nation in scoring defense and was the only team to allow fewer than six goals per game while surrendering a school record of just two on three occassions.
+The squad broke numerous other single-season records, including goals scored (298), points (412), draw controls (259) and consecutive wins (12).
+SBU led the nation in scoring defense with an NCAA record 5.65 goals agaisnt average.
+The Seawolves were the only team to allow fewer than six goals per game and surrendered a school mark of just two on three occassions.

 The Seawolves were honored with multiple national and conference postseason accolades, including a Synapse Sports National Coach of the Year nod for Spallina.
 Cook became SBU's first-ever Tewaaraton nominee and second IWLCA All-American while also earning Synapse All-America status.
 Frankie Caridi joined her on the Synapse All-American Team, and Alyssa Fleming was named All-Rookie, a sign of the talent Spallina is developing.
 SBU earned a league-leading, program-record seven all-conference honors, with Cook being selected as Player of the Year, the second-straight time a Seawolf has earned the honor.
 Justyne Passarelli and Kaitlyn Harrison were commended for their work in the classroom and on the field with All-Academic status.